kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 ### What does "resilience" mean?

-*TODO: look up a nice definition?*
+[Database Reliability Engineering](https://www.goodreads.com/book/show/36523657-database-reliability-engineering) describes resilient systems as having three specific traits:

+- Low MRRT (mean time to recover) due to automated remediation to well-monitored failure scenarios.
+- Low impact during failures due to distributed and redundant environments.
+- The ability to treat failure as a normal scenario in the system, ensuring that automated and manual remediation is well documented, solidly engineered, practiced, and integrated into normal day-to-day operations.

+A key consideration of "treating failure as a normal scenario" is that at any time, in any failure scenario, you want to be sure your system is appropriately _consistent_ - when a user has made changes, those changes should be made or not made.
+Potentially you might have some level of eventual consistency - a change might be on a queue or partially distributed - but you don't want the user to be told "sure, your data was saved" and then find it has been lost in transit.

-This is a very complex question!
-If you want to know more, you could check out [Aphyr's detailed hierarchy of consistency models](https://jepsen.io/consistency) or there is some great coverage in [Martin Kleppmann's "Designing Data-Intensive Applications"](https://www.goodreads.com/book/show/23463279-designing-data-intensive-applications).
-TODO: other references?
-Is Aphyr too low level?
-Does Martin have anything?
+(Note that this is a very complex area!
+If you want to know more, you could check out [Aphyr's detailed hierarchy of consistency models](https://jepsen.io/consistency) or there is some great coverage in [Martin Kleppmann's "Designing Data-Intensive Applications"](https://www.goodreads.com/book/show/23463279-designing-data-intensive-applications))

-For our specific purposes, we were helping a client evaluate a system with fairly standard requirements:
+For our particular client there were a fairly obvious set of requirements; and these are quite common among normal business systems with large but not Facebook-scale numbers of users:

-- It has to have a good up-time - it needs to be distributed across multiple data centres, so even if a significant outage occurs, users should be able to keep using the system to some degree, even if only to read data.
+- It had to have a good up-time - it needed to be distributed across multiple data centres, so even if a significant outage occured, users should be able to keep using the system to some degree, even if only to read data.
-- It has to never lose committed user data - if a user hit a "save" button and the system responds with "OK", the data should be saved.
+- It had to never lose committed user data - if a user hit a "save" button and the system responds with "OK", the data should be saved.
-- It has to recover from some faults automatically - intermittent failures should not cause major outages.
+- It had to recover from some faults automatically - intermittent failures should not cause major outages.
-- It has to handle exceptional situations well - if something goes badly wrong, we still want to be able to manually recover.
+- It had to handle exceptional situations well - if something goes badly wrong, we still want to be able to recover eventually, even if this involves manual steps.

-#### Dealing with Partitions
+#### Focusing on Partitions
 There are a lot of things that can go wrong in a distributed system, but often it's worth focusing on one of the worst situations - a network partition.
+This is when some parts of your network lose connectivity with other parts of your network.
+If you are distributed across more than one physical location, this is all too possible!

-Other problems like having a server crash can be dangerous, but not as complex to solve as when your servers are alive, but not talking to each other - this can lead to a "split brain" situation where your distributed system has two or more views of reality, and all consensus is lost.
+Other problems like having a single server fail can be dangerous, and we did test these - but it's useful to start with a worst-case scenario early on.
+The absolute worst case is if your network is split and you end up with a "split brain" situation where you have two partial networks with diverging views of reality!

 #### Doesn't CAP theorem mean ...